damianhakert/damianhakert.github.io/source/handbook/hiring/index.md

 with pertinent details, and ping the Business Office Manager to initiate the creation of the contracts.

 Our template contracts are posted on the [Contracts page](https://about.gitlab.com/handbook/contracts).

+## Who Reviews and Who Signs Contracts<a name="contract-review"></a>
+While many people can prepare the contracts on our [Contracts](https://about.gitlab.com/handbook/contracts) page, the most typical situation is that either our [People Operations Administrator](https://about.gitlab.com/jobs/people-operations-administrator)
+(mostly for US based employees) or [Administrative Coordinator](https://about.gitlab.com/jobs/administrative-coordinator), or the COO will prepare the necessary contracts.
+The review process is as follows:

+* For any hires for which the COO does _not_ sign, the COO reviews the contract after which it can be sent out to be signed by any of the relevant C-level team members.
+* For any hires for which the COO should sign, either the CFO or the CEO must review the contracts.

 ## Onboarding<a name="move-to-onboarding"></a>